python/devguide/core-developers/committing.rst

 Changes that require NEWS entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost all changes made to the code base deserve an entry in ``Misc/NEWS.d``.
+Almost all changes made to the codebase deserve an entry in ``Misc/NEWS.d``.
 There are two notable exceptions to this general principle, and they both relate to changes that already have a ``NEWS`` entry, or changes that have not yet been included in any formal release